Primary Navigation Mobile

 Overview

 If you’re after your first electric car, the chances are you’ve had a deeper look at the rapidly-growing number of entrants in the small SUV class.
-One of the more interesting entrants in this market is the Vauxhall Mokka Electric, which arrived as the Mokka-e in 2020, and successfully managed to reinvigorate the firm’s fortunes to become one of the UK’s bestselling EVs.
+One of the more interesting entrants in this market is the Vauxhall Mokka Electric, which arrived as the Mokka-e in 2020, and has successfully managed to establish itself as one of the UK’s bestselling EVs.

-The Mokka Electric is closely related to the e-2008, e-C4 and DS 3 because they all use the same platform, featuring a 50kWh battery under the floor, a 136hp electric motor and front-wheel drive.
-In the Vauxhall Mokka Electric this set-up was good for a range of up to 201 miles at launch, although software tweaks see later models have a WLTP test-certified range of 209 miles.
-That’s not bad, but some rivals offer an even longer range than that.
+The Mokka Electric is closely related to the e-2008, e-C4 and DS 3 because they all use the same platform.
+That means you get a choice of a 50 or 54kWh battery under the floor, a 136 (Standard) or 156hp (Long Range) electric motor and front-wheel drive.
+In the Vauxhall Mokka Electric this set-up was good for a range of up to 201 miles at launch, although software tweaks see later models have a WLTP test-certified range of between 209-252 miles.

 While the Mokka Electric shares its running gear with other cars, it’s entirely a Vauxhall design inside and out.
 In fact, it introduced an all-new look for the company that has since been seen on the Crossland and Grandland SUVs, as well as the Astra.
 The leap forward in terms of style is matched inside by a significant tech upgrade, too.

-Over the next few pages, we’ll be thoroughly reviewing all aspects of the Vauxhall Mokka Electric and rating them in our verdict.
+So its popularity justified?
+Over the next few pages, we’ll be thoroughly reviewing all aspects of the Vauxhall Mokka Electric to find out and rating them in our verdict.
 Our scores will take into account the driving experience, how pleasant the interior is, the practicality on offer and what it’ll cost you to run.